KadeStyron/DevDogs-Academy/frontend/javascript/README.md

     num += 1;
     num = 15;
 }
+// pass parameters when you call the function. here, num gets the value 1
+// inside of useNum's body
+useNum(1);
+// if you omit a parameter when calling a function, its value is `undefined`
+// inside the function. e.g., when we do this, num gets the value `undefined`
+// in useNum's body
+useNum();
+// we can get around this with default parameters, which give a parameter a
+// default value if it isn't passed (or is passed as `undefined`) function useNumDefault(num = 0) {
+    // ...
+}
+// default parameters act like any other parameter when passed
+// here, num = 1 in the function body
+useNumDefault(1);
+// but when we don't pass a value, num gets the default value (in this case, 0) useNumDefault();
+useNumDefault(undefined);
 // you can also use three dots (...) to accept a variable number of parameters
 // (often called varargs). this must come at the end of the parameters list. function useVariable(firstArg, ...restArgs) {